tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

-  long size(int dimension);  // number of elements in the given dimension long totalSize();  // total number of elements in this tensor DoubleTensor slice(int... indices);  // returns a slice of this tensor DoubleTensor slice(Object... indices);  // returns a slice of this tensor, using various types of indices Iterable<DoubleTensor> elements();  // iterates through the elements of the first axis of this tensor DoubleIterator scalars();  // iterates through the elements of a rank-1 tensor
+  long size(int dimension);  // number of elements in the given dimension long totalSize();  // total number of elements in this tensor DoubleTensor slice(int... indices);  // returns a slice of this tensor DoubleTensor slice(TensorIndex... indices);  // returns a slice of this tensor, using various types of indices Iterable<DoubleTensor> elements();  // iterates through the elements of the first axis of this tensor DoubleIterator scalars();  // iterates through the elements of a rank-1 tensor